navipartner/docs/content/en/docs/retail/fiscalization/serbia/setup.md

 ---
-title: "Fiscalization compliance - Serbia"
+title: "Set up fiscalization compliance - Serbia"
 description: "This article contains information about the Serbian fiscal laws and the necessary compliance aspects for NP Retail."
 lead: ""
 date: 2023-11-03T14:47:35+01:00